apache/drill/_docs/sql-reference/data-types/010-supported-data-types.md

 ## Using Drill Data Types

-If you understand how to use Drill data types, you have captured the essence of Drill.
 In Drill, you use data types in the following ways:

 * To cast or convert data to the required type for moving data from one data source to another
 * To cast or convert data to the required type for Drill analysis

-In Drill, you do not use data types alone to define the type of a column in a CREATE TABLE statement as you do in database software.
-Instead, you use the CREATE TABLE AS SELECT (CTAS) statement in combination with one or more of the following functions in the SELECT statement to define the type of a column:
+In Drill, assign a data type to every column name in a CREATE TABLE statement as you do in database software.
+Instead, you use the CREATE TABLE AS SELECT (CTAS) statement with one or more of the following functions to define the type of a column:

 * [CAST]({{ site.baseurl }}/docs/data-type-conversion#cast)
   Use the supported SQL data types listed at the beginning of this page.
 * [CONVERT TO/FROM]({{ site.baseurl }}/docs/data-type-conversion#convert_to-and-convert_from)
   Use the [CONVERT TO AND CONVERT FROM data types]({{ site.baseurl }}/docs/supported-data-types/#convert_to-and-convert_from-data-types)
 * Other [data conversion functions]({{ site.baseurl }}/docs/data-type-conversion#other-data-type-conversions)
   Use the syntax described in the function descriptions.

+Keep the following best practices for converting to/from binary data:

+* Use CAST for converting INT and BIGINT to/from binary types.
+* Use CONVERT_TO and CONVERT_FROM for converting other types to/from binary.

 In some cases, Drill converts schema-less data to correctly-typed data implicitly.
 In this case, you do not need to cast the data.
 The file format of the data and the nature of your query determines the requirement for casting or converting.
 Differences in casting depend on the data source.
 The following list describes how Drill treats data types from various data sources: